Evidence and Paul's Journeys

 Parsagard Press 2001

-What is fascinating about those sources is the sheer amount of historical detail contained in them.
+What is fascinating about those two sources is the sheer amount of historical detail contained in them.
 Paul’s travels took him to many different cities and provinces, and into contact with many different kinds of people.
 Astonishingly, the many dozens of political, social, personal, and geographical details found in the record of those journeys can be confirmed today by objective historical evidence.

 Alone among those books written for the general reader, Evidence and Paul’s Journeys examines the details of this historical evidence in depth.